amanpandey1729/oracle-dba-scripts/Monitoring/README.md

-# oracle-dba-scripts
+# Monitoring Scripts

-#Monitoring
-A comprehensive collection of Oracle DBA scripts for monitoring.
+## A comprehensive collection of Oracle DBA scripts for monitoring.